natalierellis/natalierellis/README.md

   - Leveraging bioinformatics tools to integrate multi-omics data for precision medicine.
   - Using machine learning to uncover novel biomarkers and improve risk stratification.

-### 🌟 Notable Experience
-- **Postbac Fellow at NIH:**
-  - Harmonized clinical and genomic data to assess the relationship between alcohol-related phenotypes and epigenetic aging.
-  - Built regression models and visualizations to study effects of alcoholism on biological aging.
-  - Coordinated patient recruitment and screenings for clinical trials, contributing to a PCSK9 inhibition study.

-- **Wake Forest University:**
-  - Developed RNA-Seq pipelines and genome annotation workflows.
-  - Graduated **Summa Cum Laude** with a major in Biology and a focus on bioinformatics.

 ### 📫 Let's Connect!
 If you’re interested in discussing data science, bioinformatics, or healthcare analytics, feel free to reach out:
 - **LinkedIn:** [Natalie Ellis](https://linkedin.com/in/natalie-ellis2023)